Blog » Qr Code Scavenger Hunt

 QR code scavenger hunts also facilitate networking and relationship-building.
 By incorporating networking challenges into the scavenger hunt, such as scanning QR codes to connect with other attendees or complete team-based activities, participants naturally interact with one another, fostering connections and creating memorable experiences.
 This interactive approach to networking breaks the ice and encourages meaningful conversations, enhancing the overall networking experience at conferences and trade shows.

-Leveraging QR Code Scavenger Hunts for College Campus Orientation
+Expanded Guide: QR Code Scavenger Hunts for College Campus Orientation

 College campus orientation is a crucial time for incoming students to familiarize themselves with the campus layout, resources, and community.
 QR code scavenger hunts offer an exciting and interactive way to engage new students during orientation, helping them navigate the campus, connect with peers, and discover important information.